-For TLSv1.3 only, always send the Post-Handshake Authentication extension, whether or not a certificate has been provided via -cert.
+For TLSv1.3 only, send the Post-Handshake Authentication extension.
+This will happen whether or not a certificate has been provided via -cert.

 Rather than providing -connect, the target hostname and optional port may be provided as a single positional argument after all options.
 If neither this nor -connect are provided, falls back to attempting to connect to localhost on port 4433.